 Like most of the gaming laptops here, Intel's 11th-gen Core i7-11800H and Core i9-11900H and Nvidia's GeForce RTX 3070 and RTX 3080 GPU power the gaming experience.
 Even the base configuration of a Core i7 and RTX 3070 will run today's games at 1440p and maximum graphics, aided by up to 32GB of RAM and a 1TB SSD.

-There’s only one display option, an IPS display in the 16:10 aspect ratio with a WQXGA (2,560 x 1,600) resolution and 165Hz refresh rate.
-Thebalances screen size with powerful components, earning a spot on this list.
+There's only one display option, an IPS display in the 16:10 aspect ratio with a WQXGA (2560 x 1600) resolution and 165Hz refresh rate.
+The Acer Predator Triton 500 SE balances screen size with powerful components, earning a spot on this list.

 Why you should buy this: It's the best 17-inch thin and light gaming laptop.

-Who’s it for: Anyone who wants an truly massive display in a thin and light gaming laptop.
+Who's it for: Anyone who wants a truly massive display in a thin and light gaming laptop.

 Why we chose the MSI GS76 Stealth: